doconix/pyreact/readme.md

+# Inactive

-** Note: This project was a demo/experiment of using Transcrypt with React.
-It is not being updated and should not be considered active.**
+This project was a demo/experiment of using Transcrypt with React.
+It is not being updated and should not be considered active.

 # Welcome to PyReact